kbruggeling/webshop-react-course/step2.md

 ```
 We can also add a logo to make it prettier.
 We'll use the Next.js Image component for that.
 This component looks in the `/public` directory.
 Add the `logo.png` to the `/public` directory to use it.
+The `Image` component expects a few required properties:
+- `src` the path to the image, relative to /public
+- `alt` the text to show, when the image can't be loaded, or for accessibility features
+- `width` & `height` the width and height in pixels

-Our navigation component now looks like this:
+After adding the `<Image>` with the required properties, our navigation component looks like this:

 ```tsx
 import Image from "next/image";